jcacc/aghards_quest/locations.md

 **The Mines of Monselice**: A vast network of underground mines, where workers toil under the watchful eye of a cruel overseer.
 Aghard must free the miners and lead them to safety, while avoiding the traps and hazards of the mines.

 **The Forest of Fontainebleau**: A dense forest that spans miles, and is home to a tribe of bandits and outlaws.
 Aghard must venture into the forest, fighting off the bandits and negotiating with the friendly inhabitants, including Marco and Salvatore, who have set up a secret blacksmithing operation deep in the woods.

+**San Giovanni**: A once-beautiful village nestled in the rolling hills of Italy, now reduced to rubble and ruin under the tyrannical rule of Lucio.
+The village is surrounded by a high wall, with guard towers at each corner and armed soldiers patrolling the streets.
+Inside the walls, the villagers live in squalor and poverty, with scarce food and water, and frequent raids by Lucio's soldiers.